 The first and most important thing is to clean your retainer.
-Once you take your retainer out of your mouth, it’s important to wash them with lukewarm water and gentle soap.
-Just cleat it with your fingers, scrubbing off the bacteria and saliva.
-Or, if you’d rather, you can soak it in a denture cleaner.
+Wash it with lukewarm water and gentle soap, softly rubbing it with your fingers.
+You can also soak it in a denture cleaner.

-Do not brush it like you would your teeth — toothpaste and a toothbrush can be too harsh for it and they’re not necessary.
+Do not brush it like you would your teeth — toothpaste and a toothbrush can be too harsh for it.

 Vivera vs Essix Retainers